B179675-2024/OSDR_TNBC/activitylog.md

 ## Week 4 | 16/06 - 20/06
 Goals:
+- [ ] Refactor notebook to import functions rather than have blocks and blocks of definitions.
+- [ ] Finish a correct run of 100 tissue sim and sample as in Somer for a first attempt at model inference.
+- [ ] Explore the model 2^(-aX) - b for curve fitting/phase portrait.

 #### Monday 16/06
 - Reworked parallelisation with master and child seeds ahead of a starmap instance (and reworked to function to include a seed argument passed to a number generator).
 Used this to make a function to parallelise multi-tissue proliferation.
 Tested on 10 tissues with n=10, running now for 100 tissues with n=1000.
 Output will be two dfs, one for the starting randomised tissues (between 250 and 9750 cells for each type) and another ("post" df) for the post-proliferation data.
 Is taking a while, if I run this again I should find a way to better track progress although multiprocessing complicates this (used to tqdm for loops).
+Found an error with p_death where F cells were using the M cells rates, now corrected.
+Just need to rerun the code.

+#### Tuesday 17/06
+- 100 tissue simulation finished after 4.33 hours.
+Created some plots to show cell number per tissue and average neighbourhood densities per cell type per tissue (both bar plots, one stacked, one grouped).
+- Supervisor meeting: look for a "screen" method to go back and forth the session run remotely without a need to be constantly online, maybe staying off a notebook will help.
+Clean up notebook with imports.
+Could try using a 2d scatterplot that uses different point sizes.
+Model inference, get the k-cells sample described in Somer et al, calculate p_div/death, record events (but don't act on them), regression between cell densities and events.
+Try a simpler exponential decay like 2^(-aX) -b.
+Focus on model inference.
+-
 #### Tuesday 17/06